Renaissance Pleasure Faire of Southern California

-The Renaissance Pleasure Faire of Southern California (RPFS) is a Renaissance faire that takes place in Irwindale, California.
-It opened in the spring of 1963 and has been an annual event since then.
-Presently owned by Renaissance Entertainment Productions (REP), it is a commercial reenactment of a 1580s market faire at Port Deptford, a waterfront town in Elizabethan era England.
+The Renaissance Pleasure Faire of Southern California (RPFS) is a Renaissance faire that takes place at the Santa Fe Dam Recreation Area in Irwindale, California.
+Since the first one in the spring of 1963, it has been an annual event.
+Owned by Renaissance Entertainment Productions (REP), it is a commercial reenactment of a 1580s market faire at Port Deptford, a waterfront town in Elizabethan era England.
 The Faire is generally open from the first weekend of April through the weekend before Memorial Day.

 History

-Created by Ron Patterson and Phyllis Patterson and the radio station KPFK, the first Renaissance Pleasure Faire of Southern California (RPFS) was first staged at Agoura Hills in the spring of 1963.
+Created by Ron and Phyllis Patterson and the radio station KPFK, the first Renaissance Pleasure Faire of Southern California (RPFS) was staged at Agoura Hills in the spring of 1963.
 The first Renaissance Pleasure Faire of Northern California (RPFN) occurred in the fall of 1967.
-The nonprofit organization Living History Centre (LHC) was established in 1968 as a way to establish the location of the Renaissance Pleasure Faire and as a way to reify the educational potentials of the public event.
+The nonprofit organization Living History Centre (LHC) was established in 1968 to establish the location of the Renaissance Pleasure Faire and reify the educational potentials of the public event.

-In 1989, RPFS was moved to the Glen Helen Regional Park in Devore, California; and finally in 2005 to its present location, the Santa Fe Dam Recreation Area in Irwindale, California.
+In 1989, RPFS was moved to the Glen Helen Regional Park in Devore, California, and in 2005 to its present location, the Santa Fe Dam Recreation Area in Irwindale, California.

 In 1999, RPFN was moved to the Nut Tree in Vacaville, California and later was relocated again to Casa de Fruta in the Hollister/Gilroy area south of San Jose.

-In 1993, RPFS was purchased by Renaissance Entertainment Corp (REC), a for-profit corporation; and later by its current owners, Renaissance Entertainment Productions (REP) (also a for-profit corporation), under whom the Faire has claimed to be more family-oriented.
+In 1993, RPFS was purchased by Renaissance Entertainment Corp (REC), a for-profit corporation, and later by its current owners, Renaissance Entertainment Productions (REP) (also a for-profit corporation), under which the Faire has claimed to be more family oriented.

-In 2005, the RPFS relocated from Devore, California to Irwindale, California.

 The COVID-19 pandemic caused the faire to go on hiatus from 2020 to 2021.
 It resumed in April 2022.